CertTchg (Tertiary) (A.U.T.)

 • Playing the guitar and singing (Classic blues and rock, pre-intermediate level)

-• Tai Chi (Yang and Chang styles, practicing for over 12 years)
+• Tai Chi (Yang and Chang styles, practising for over 12 years)

 • Star Citizen (virtual world, development status alpha).
 Interested as a means of learning through fun and collaboration, and its development of future technologies and behaviours that could impact learning in 21st century digital spaces).